Placeholder

 To insert a new placeholder in your content using the placeholder dialog:

-To insert a new placeholder in your content using a shortcut – inline text pattern :
+To insert a new placeholder in your content using a shortcut – inline text pattern:

-• In the content – type "[[", then type some placeholder text, then type "]]".
-Press Enter.
+• In the content – type "[[", then type the placeholder text, then type "]]".
+Press Space.
+In this case the placeholder name is generated from the placeholder text by converting it to lowercase and replacing space with underscore.

-In both cases, the PSML content has a <placeholder> element in the PSML, for example, <placeholder name="country_of_origin">Country of origin</placeholder>
+In both cases, the PSML content has a <placeholder> element in the PSML, for example, <placeholder name="country_of_origin">Country of origin</placeholder>.

 Add a placeholder to an existing property while editing

-Use when a corresponding metadata property has already been created and can be used as a placeholder.
+Use this when a corresponding metadata property has already been created and can be used as a placeholder.

 To insert a placeholder and map it to an existing metadata property from the auto-suggested metadata properties available in the group, use a shortcut – an inline text pattern: